Legislature(2021 - 2022)GRUENBERG 120

 analysis [included in the committee packet] for further

 explanation.
-Returning to Representative Vance's questions, she
+Returning to Representative Vance's query, she

 declined to speculate on the actions of future legislators with

-respect to their opinions on Tribes in Alaska.
+respect to their opinions on tribes in Alaska.
 She stated that

 the beauty of HB 123 was that it would provide an opportunity in

-2021, as the country was experiencing significant divisiveness
+2021 - as the country was experiencing significant divisiveness

-and challenges with cultural relationships, for the existing
+and challenges with cultural relationships - for the existing

 legislature to pass straightforward [legislation] that would

-establish state policy acknowledging federally recognized Tribes
+establish state policy acknowledging federally recognized tribes

 in Alaska for the first time since statehood.
 She believed that

-authority; further, [Alaska's] Tribes had not seen great
+[Alaska's] tribes had not seen great reparation for the colonial

 4:00:09 PM